Avoid Clipping Calamities!

 - Your horse

-- Have all your equipment ready to go – see the Nettex gear checklist.
+- Have all your equipment ready to go – see the Nettex gear checklist above.

 - Make sure you have the right blades for your horse’s coat.
-They come in different grades therefore coarse blades are best for woolly ponies and finer grade blades for thoroughbreds.
+They come in different grades, so coarse blades are best for woolly ponies and finer grade ones for thoroughbreds.

 - Wear overalls to save yourself from picking horsehair out of your underwear for the rest of the day.

 - If your horse hasn’t been clipped before, practice with him first by using mini clippers or an electric toothbrush.
-Keep him busy with a Nettex SUPAlyx Tasty Treats so he associates clipping with yum yum!
+Keep him busy with a Nettex Tastylyx Apple so he associates clipping with yum yum!

 - A hay net is useful initially, but when clipping around head and neck will need to be removed so your horse doesn’t move his head around and mess up your artwork.